-The private seller currently has his slightly incomplete, slightly rusty project listed for $18,000 or best offer, which relying on the Hagerty Insurance Online Valuation Tool confirms has his Torino priced $6,000 below the #4 “Fair” (Daily Driver) estimate of $24,000.
-While we agree a Super Cobra Jet equipped Ford Torino GT is a rare car, this is still a well-used incomplete car in need to total restoration and with prices showing early signs of being on the decline, you could easily find yourself underwater in a hurry if you need to farm out most of the work.
-If you are serious about purchasing this somewhat rare car and want to dive into the money pit of restoration, you can start the conversation by calling Chris at (215) 518-0293.
+Our original motivation for writing this blog post came from a 1969 Ford Torino GT Super Cobra Jet project offered by a private seller on Craigslist in December 2019.
+The private seller had their slightly incomplete, slightly rusty project listed for $18,000 or best offer, which relying on the Hagerty Insurance Online Valuation Tool, confirms has his Torino priced $6,000 below the #4 “Fair” (Daily Driver) estimate of $24,000.
+While we agree a Super Cobra Jet-equipped Ford Torino GT is a rare car, this is still a well-used incomplete car that needs total restoration.
+With prices showing early signs of declining, you could easily find yourself underwater in a hurry if you need to farm out most of the work.

-If you’re not familiar with the name, Kevin Marti is an extremely knowledgeable and recognized expert in the vintage Ford world who is the founder of Marti Auto Works.
-In additional to providing a variety of reproduction Ford parts, his company has sole licensed access to Ford’s database it uses to decipher a Ford’s vehicle identification number (“VIN”).
+If you’re unfamiliar with the name, Kevin Marti is an extremely knowledgeable and recognized expert in the vintage Ford world who is the founder of Marti Auto Works.
+In addition to providing a variety of reproduction Ford parts, his company has sole licensed access to Ford’s database it uses to decipher Ford’s vehicle identification number (“VIN”).
 For a fee, after a customer supplies their VIN, Kevin’s company provides a pretty report (complete with an official hologram label) showing the customer the breakdown of how many cars were made with the same combination of options.
-Invariably, the Marti report selectively picks several options that then claim the car is only one of a handful produced.
-Many times, such as the case presented here, the Marti report shows that with a particular combination of options the car is the only produced that way.
+Invariably, the Marti report selectively picks several options, claiming the car is only one of a handful produced.
+Many times, such as in the case presented here, the Marti report shows that the car is the only one produced that way with a particular combination of options.

 Of course it is.
 Like most domestic manufacturers in the 1960s, Ford offered a dizzying array of powertrain, comfort, and convenience options.
 Mathematicians in statistics and probability call this a combination since the order of how one picks the options doesn’t matter.